Why Choose Us?

 Client Money Handling Procedures

-Interlet Property Management (Taunton) Limited preserve the security of clients’ money entrusted to its care in the course of its business.
+Interlet Property Management (Taunton) Limited preserves the security of clients’ money entrusted to its care in the course of its business.

 Our aim is to ensure that clients’ money can be clearly linked to the clients to whom it belongs and is protected on their behalf at all times and in particular, in the following circumstances: